-- Consider a secured credit card to start.
-If your credit history is short, or if you're rebuilding your credit after a foreclosure or bankruptcy, a secured credit card is a great tool to have.
+- Consider choosing a secured credit card to start.
+If your credit history is short, or if you're rebuilding your credit after damaging events like a foreclosure or bankruptcy, a secured credit card is a great tool to have.
 It's backed by a security deposit you provide, which serves as a buffer against you defaulting on a payment.

 - Read reviews.
-Credit Karma has thousands of consumer credit card reviews.
-Find out which cards make customers happy, and which you should avoid.
+Credit Karma has thousands of consumer credit card reviews from our members.
+Find out which cards make customers happy, and which you may want to avoid.

 - Compare credit card statistics.
-Credit Karma has data on more than five million credit card accounts.
-You can compare the average credit limit rewarded, average household income, average cardholder age, and more.
+On a card's review page, you can see overall information about Credit Karma members who have the card like average credit limit rewarded, average household income, average cardholder age and more.

-- Choose a card based on your spending personality.
+- Consider your spending personality.
 For instance, you might choose an airline credit card if you're a frequent traveler.

 - Read the fine print.
 Be sure to know what the terms and conditions are for the credit card you're interested in before you apply.

 - Watch your credit utilization rate.
-When you have your new card, keep your overall credit card balances under 30 percent of your available credit limits.
-This will show creditors that you can use credit responsibly without relying too heavily on it.
+It's generally recommended to keep your overall credit card balances under 30 percent of your available credit limits if possible.
+Lower credit utilization rates suggest to creditors that you can use credit responsibly without relying too heavily on it.

-- Apply for the first credit card offer you get.
-Just because a card advertises a low interest rate or a great rewards package, it doesn't mean that you'll qualify for the card.
-Research other cards before making a decision about which card to apply for.
+- Automatically apply for the first credit card offer you see.
+Just because a card advertises a low interest rate or a great rewards package, it doesn't necessarily mean that you'll qualify for the card or that its other terms will meet your needs.
+You may want to research other cards before making a decision.

 - Miss a payment.
 Your credit score will only benefit from your new credit card if you maintain regular on-time payments.
-Just one missed payment will remain on your credit report for seven years and can severely damage your credit score.
-Set up automatic payments or email alerts to remind you when it's time to pay your credit card bill.
+Just one missed payment cam remain on your credit report for seven years and could severely damage your credit score.
+Consider setting up automatic payments or email alerts to remind you when it's time to pay your credit card bill.

-- Carry over a balance.
-If you can, pay off all of your credit card in full every month, avoiding any interest payments.
-If the bill is too large, try paying more than your minimum payment to reduce your accrued interest payment.
+- Carry over a balance to build credit.
+It's not necessary to carry over a balance from month to month to build your credit health.
+If you can, pay off all of your credit card balance in full every month to avoid interest payments.
+If the bill is too large, paying more than your minimum payment can still reduce your accrued interest.

-- Pay interest on a store card.
+- Pay interest on a store card if you can avoid it.
 While a store credit card can be a good tool in your personal finance arsenal, it's important to remember that store credit cards typically come with high interest rates.
-The Amazon.com Store Card has an average APR of 25.99%.

 - Max out your credit cards.
-Your credit card utilization rate will skyrocket, lowering your credit score, and it will be more difficult to pay off your balances.
+Your credit card utilization rate will skyrocket, potentially lowering your credit score and making it more difficult to pay off your balances.

-These are just a few of the do's and don'ts of getting a new credit card.
-If you have any more questions, head over to the Credit Advice Center, where you can ask and answer questions about credit cards as well as other financial topics.
-For lots of helpful information, browse through the credit cards section on the Credit Karma Blog.
+If you have any more questions, head over to our credit advice forums, where you can ask other Credit Karma members about credit cards, as well as other financial topics.
 When you're ready to apply, find the best credit card for you.